 Self-employment tax is meant to mirror the Social Security and Medicare taxes that are typically withheld from the paychecks of W-2 employees; since self-employed people don’t have an employer to withhold these taxes from their paychecks for them, they’re required to pay these taxes on their own.

-Your self-employment tax is calculated by taking your business profit, and multiplying it by the self-employment tax rate of 15.3% (12.4% for Social Security, and 2.9% for Medicare).
-In 2020, the first $137,700 of your yearly self-employment income is subject to this 15.3% tax.
-If your yearly self-employment income is higher than $137,700, you’ll pay a different tax rate that doesn’t include the Social Security portion of the normal self-employment tax rate.
+If you’re a sole proprietor, your self-employment tax is calculated by taking your business profit, and multiplying it by the self-employment tax rate of 15.3% (12.4% for Social Security, and 2.9% for Medicare).
+In 2023, the first $160,200 of your yearly self-employment income is subject to this 15.3% tax.

 Self-employed taxpayers also get a tax break that allows them to deduct one half of their self-employment tax.
 This deduction isn’t a business expense; it’s an “adjustment” to your income that will lower your taxable income and allow you to pay less in taxes.
 Your Found app will automatically factor in this deduction for you when calculating your tax bill!